alexluoqk/ccm/README.md

     print("exception", e)
 ```
 ### Aligning
 Timestamps selections are based on our full-course observations and contain items sampling the whole-course counseling which are recorded from Jan.
 1st, 2018 to Dec.
 15th, 2022.
-ID are aligned by eliminating blank samples and obvious contradictory ones with inconsistent user complaints and interactions contents are removed.
+IDs are aligned by eliminating blank samples and obvious contradictory ones with inconsistent user complaints and interaction contents are removed.
 ```python
 # chronic_temp_X1
 dateStr5 = dt.strptime('2020-01-01', '%Y-%m-%d')